ctnava/rxtechnotes/1_duties_law.md

 > ⚠️ Some states have extended OBRA-90 requirements to all patients, not just Medicaid recipients.

-##### Medicare Modernization Act (MMA, 2003)
+##### 💊 Medication Therapy Management (MTM)

-The Medicare Modernization Act established Part D of the program to provide prescription drug coverage and requires pharmacists to provide ***Medication Therapy Mangement (MTM)***.
+The ***Medicare Modernization Act (MMA, 2003)*** established Part D of the program to provide prescription drug coverage and requires pharmacists to provide ***Medication Therapy Mangement (MTM)*** services.
+These include:

-- 💊 **Medication Therapy Management (MTM)**: Pharmacists are required to offer MTM services to eligible Medicare Part D patients.
-These services include:
 - Reviewing all medications a patient is taking
 - Identifying duplications or interactions
 - Providing personalized medication action plans
 - Optimizing therapeutic outcomes

 > **NOTE**: MTM is usually targeted toward patients taking multiple chronic medications, especially those with multiple conditions or high drug costs.
 This is done to ensure compliance to, both, reduce waste and improve therapy outcomes.